-3.2.3 Newborn Eligibility and Enrollment
+3.2.3 Newborn, Newly Adopted Children, and Newly Fostered Children Eligibility and Enrollment

-A newborn or adopted child of a Participant who meets the definition of a PEBB Eligible dependent child is eligible for enrollment from the date of birth or placement for the purpose of adoption.
+A newborn, newly adopted child, or newly fostered child of a Participant who meets the definition of a PEBB Eligible dependent child is eligible for enrollment from the date of birth or placement for the purpose of adoption or foster care.
 The PEBB eligibility rules are governed under provisions of the Oregon Administrative Rules, Chapter 101.
 Employees or retirees should refer to the PEBB eligibility rules and the PEBB Summary Plan Description for detailed information on eligibility and program requirements.